It seems ideal, doesn’t it? You set up a website, add a few affiliate links, and start earning the passive income you’ve always dreamed of.

 If you are new to affiliate marketing, let’s cover how it works.

-First, find an affiliate program or network you are interested in.
+First, you find an affiliate program or network that you are interested in.
 Look at the program overview, including the type of products or services, payment methods, and commissions they offer.

 If it appeals to you, sign up and wait for confirmation of your acceptance.
 Then, start creating content, adding the custom links the program provides.
 Those links track when one of your users makes a purchase, and you’ll earn a small commission.

 You can work with individual companies or affiliate networks, where you register and choose the programs that interest you.
-The programs are generally divided into categories to make selection easier.
-Once approved, start promoting your affiliate links on your website, in newsletters, on social media, and anywhere else you’re permitted to share links.
+The programs are generally divided into categories to make selections easier.
+Once approved, start promoting your affiliate links on your website—in newsletters, on social media, and anywhere else you’re permitted to share links.

 The Affiliate Marketers